fragaria/karmen/docs/source/installation.rst

    unzip -d .karmen karmen.zip
    cd .karmen

+..
+TODO an alternative would be to have a `release` branch, then the update would be a matter of git pull and container restart. wget would get replaced by git clone --branch release

 It contains the following files:

 - ``docker-compose.yml`` - A bluperint for all necessary services